aws/aws-cdk-rfcs/text/0031-integ-testing.md

 In the proposed solution, the assertion will either use the `sed` utility in the Lambda base image or bring its own via Lambda Layers.
 If this is not accounted for, this alternative will cause the assertion to behave inconsistently.

-> TBD: Document the downsides of the proposed approach

 [AWS CloudFormation custom resources]: https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html
 [cloud assembly]: https://docs.aws.amazon.com/cdk/api/latest/docs/cloud-assembly-schema-readme.html#cloud-assembly